catiegrasse/independent-study/diabetesPaper.md

  I did not perform this analysis for Ventilator Dependent, Ascites, and Acute Renal Failure due to lack of patients with the conditions in both outpatient and inpatient settings.

  ## Multivariate Logistic Regression
+ Calculating the odds ratios of specific outcomes for the variable smoking.

  Odds Ratio calculations made by including the variables: [Smoke]: